postmanlabs/postman-docs/v6/pro/managing_pro/managing_your_team.md

 ### Invites

-An invite is an invitation that you send to new people to add them to a team.
-These can only be managed by members with the admin role.
+An invite is an invitation you send to people you want to add to a team.
+Only admins can manage invites.

 **From the Postman app:** To invite people to join the team with a user role, click on "Invite Users" from the **Team Library** tab.
 You can also invite users when [setting up the team library](/docs/postman/team_library/setting_up_team_library).